 After producing three goals and six assists during the second half of 2013/14, the Chelsea misfit established himself as one of the best players in the Bundesliga, setting a new single-season record (broken by Thomas Müller in 2019/20) with 19 assists - bettering a mark set by another Wolf, Zvjezdan Misimovic, when Wolfsburg won the title back in 2009.

 He was later named Germany's Footballer of the Year, having led Wolfsburg to a DFB Cup glory as well as the club’s highest finish - runners-up - since their title win in 2009.

 "To be named the best player in a foreign country – that's some going," said De Bruyne.
 "This is great recognition of my season."

 More was to follow.
 His cross set up Nicklas Bendtner to equalise in the DFL Supercup against Bayern, before De Bruyne's penalty in the shootout proved to be a parting gift to the Wolves as they lifted another trophy, then recouped three times as much as what they had spent on him by selling him to City.

-A two-time Premier League winner and already the fastest player in the division’s history to reach 50 assists, De Bruyne has twice previously finished as the leading provider in England’s top tier and - top of the 2019/20 charts once - could yet break Thierry Henry’s 20 single-season provision record of 2002/03.
+A two-time Premier League winner and already the fastest player in the division’s history to reach 50 assists, De Bruyne has twice previously finished as the leading provider in England’s top tier and - top of the 2019/20 charts once - could yet break Thierry Henry’s 20 single-season provision record from 2002/03.

 "What I’ve seen from Kevin is just incredible," said Man City teammate Sergio Aguero said previously having benefitted from De Bruyne assists time and time again.
 "From nowhere he gives you a pass that you weren’t even expecting.

 "I don’t know if you had the same players reaction with some players, perhaps at Barcelona?
 You’re just like, 'Oh, I have the ball!'"

 On top of his unrivaled creative gene, quick changes of direction, excellent close control combined with an outstanding reading of the game and positional awareness mean De Bruyne has everything in his locker to be named in the same breath as Lionel Messi and Cristiano Ronaldo – and that is now happening increasingly often.